Lorti/manu.ninja/_posts/2017-04-30-web-push-notifications.md

 }
 ```

-Depending on how you have generated your `applicationServerKey` you might have to convert it from one Base64 variant to another.
-The variants differ in the last two characters used, and the character used for padding. `buildApplicationServerKey()` converts characters 62 and 63 from the `-_`{:.no-highlight} pair to the `+/`{:.no-highlight} pair.
+Depending on how you've generated your `applicationServerKey`{:.js} you might need to convert it from one Base64 variant to another.
+The variants differ in the last two characters and the padding character. `buildApplicationServerKey()`{:.js} converts characters 62 and 63 from the `-_`{:.no-highlight} pair to the `+/`{:.no-highlight} pair.

 ``` js
 function buildApplicationServerKey() {